oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-1-provider.md

 Executing a build plan is reflected in a sequence of terraform commands to validates block definitions, to quantify and to provision the required resources.
 The steps in the Terraform workflow are closely related to the lifecycle of resources on cloud platforms.
 These steps are orchestrator-agnostic, the commands are valid to create, update, and destroy resources on any given orchestrator.

-{% img aligncenter assets/workflow.png "Initial Command Sequence" %}
+{% imgx aligncenter assets/workflow.png "Initial Command Sequence" %}

 Before executing terraform commands, we validate the HCL and JSON syntax. `Terraform validate` is a parser that checks the synthax structure for obvious errors.